alegunta-git/turbo-guide/books/rdg mgmtSH.md

 * HBR Guide to Building Your Business Case
 * HBR Guide to Data Analytics Basics for Managers

-## GTD
-* Getting Things done
-* PARA method Tiago Forte
-* Building Second Brain Tiago Forte
-* Time Management Sysadmin ( Thomas A Limoncelli)
-* Life Leverage (rob moore)
-* The Art of Discarding: How to Get Rid of Clutter and Find Joy - Nagisa Tatsumi
-* The life Changing Habit of Tidying Up Kondo Mari

-## Self Help
-* This is your life(Donovan)
-* Eat That Frog (Brian Tracy)
-* Atomic Habits James Clear
-* The Almanac of Naval Ravikant
-* Ikigai

-## Sales
-* Be a Sales SuperStar ( Brian Tracy)
-* Game of Sales (David Perry)
-* Make It Happen Before Lunch: 50 Cut-to-the-Chase Strategies for Getting the Business Results You Want(Stephan Schiffman)

 ## Management
 IT Management